Homeowners Insurance

 Getting a great price doesn’t help if your policy has holes that leave you exposed.
 These are the gaps I see most often:

-- Flood damage: Not covered by any standard homeowners policy.
-If you’re anywhere near a flood zone — or even if you’re not — consider a separate flood policy through the National Flood Insurance Program or a private flood insurer.
+• Flood damage: Not covered by any standard homeowners policy.
+If you’re anywhere near a flood zone, or even if you’re not, consider a separate flood policy through the National Flood Insurance Program (NFIP) or a private flood insurer.
 Around 25% of flood claims come from outside designated flood zones.

-- Earthquake coverage: Excluded from standard policies in every state.
-If you’re in a seismically active area, you need a separate policy.
+• Earthquake coverage: Excluded from standard policies in every state.
+If you’re in a seismically active area, California, the Pacific Northwest, or parts of the Central U.S., you need a separate policy.
+The California Earthquake Authority is one of the largest providers for residents of that state.

-Check your current policy against our homeowner coverage checklist to make sure you don’t have any of these blind spots.
-And for a thorough look at what each type of policy covers, review the key homeowners policy types.
+Check your current policy against our homeowner coverage checklist to identify any blind spots.
+For a thorough look at what each type of policy covers, review the key homeowners policy types.

 Make the Annual Review a Habit